pgagliar/insight-data-challenge/ReadMe.md

 At each loop, we have to insert one element in O(log(n)).<br />
 In the worst case, we have to also balance the two heap, so another O(log(n)).

+PS: As multi-threading or multi-processing wasn't necessary I didn't implement it, but it could have been fun to try :)